arkku/amplifier-control/README.md

 ## Homekit Control

-I wrote a little Homebridge plugin to interface with the `rotel-server.rb` service, which makes it possible to control the amplifiar via Homekit (e.g., "Hey Siri, turn off amplifier").
+I wrote a little Homebridge plugin to interface with the `rotel-server.rb` service, which makes it possible to control the amplifier via Homekit (e.g., "Hey Siri, turn off amplifier").
 It resides in a [separate repository](https://github.com/arkku/homebridge-rotel-arkku/) for ease of installation into Homekit.